fastly/fastly-perl/README.md

 use strict;
 use warnings;
 # load the API package
-use Fastly::AclApi;
-use Fastly::AclEntryApi;
-use Fastly::ApexRedirectApi;
-use Fastly::BackendApi;
-use Fastly::BillingApi;
-use Fastly::BillingAddressApi;
-use Fastly::CacheSettingsApi;
-use Fastly::ConditionApi;
-use Fastly::ContactApi;
-use Fastly::ContentApi;
-use Fastly::CustomerApi;
-use Fastly::DictionaryApi;
-use Fastly::DictionaryInfoApi;
-use Fastly::DictionaryItemApi;
-use Fastly::DiffApi;
-use Fastly::DirectorApi;
-use Fastly::DirectorBackendApi;
-use Fastly::DocsApi;
-use Fastly::DomainApi;
-use Fastly::DomainOwnershipsApi;
-use Fastly::EventsApi;
-use Fastly::GzipApi;
-use Fastly::HeaderApi;
-use Fastly::HealthcheckApi;
-use Fastly::HistoricalApi;
-use Fastly::Http3Api;
-use Fastly::IamPermissionsApi;
-use Fastly::IamRolesApi;
-use Fastly::IamServiceGroupsApi;
-use Fastly::IamUserGroupsApi;
-use Fastly::InvitationsApi;
-use Fastly::LoggingAzureblobApi;
-use Fastly::LoggingBigqueryApi;
-use Fastly::LoggingCloudfilesApi;
-use Fastly::LoggingDatadogApi;
-use Fastly::LoggingDigitaloceanApi;
-use Fastly::LoggingElasticsearchApi;
-use Fastly::LoggingFtpApi;
-use Fastly::LoggingGcsApi;
-use Fastly::LoggingHerokuApi;
-use Fastly::LoggingHoneycombApi;
-use Fastly::LoggingHttpsApi;
-use Fastly::LoggingKafkaApi;
-use Fastly::LoggingKinesisApi;
-use Fastly::LoggingLogentriesApi;
-use Fastly::LoggingLogglyApi;
-use Fastly::LoggingLogshuttleApi;
-use Fastly::LoggingNewrelicApi;
-use Fastly::LoggingOpenstackApi;
-use Fastly::LoggingPapertrailApi;
-use Fastly::LoggingPubsubApi;
-use Fastly::LoggingS3Api;
-use Fastly::LoggingScalyrApi;
-use Fastly::LoggingSftpApi;
-use Fastly::LoggingSplunkApi;
-use Fastly::LoggingSumologicApi;
-use Fastly::LoggingSyslogApi;
-use Fastly::PackageApi;
-use Fastly::PoolApi;
-use Fastly::PopApi;
-use Fastly::PublicIpListApi;
-use Fastly::PurgeApi;
-use Fastly::RateLimiterApi;
-use Fastly::RealtimeApi;
-use Fastly::RequestSettingsApi;
-use Fastly::ResourceApi;
-use Fastly::ResponseObjectApi;
-use Fastly::ServerApi;
-use Fastly::ServiceApi;
-use Fastly::ServiceAuthorizationsApi;
-use Fastly::SettingsApi;
-use Fastly::SnippetApi;
-use Fastly::StarApi;
-use Fastly::StatsApi;
-use Fastly::TlsActivationsApi;
-use Fastly::TlsBulkCertificatesApi;
-use Fastly::TlsCertificatesApi;
-use Fastly::TlsConfigurationsApi;
-use Fastly::TlsDomainsApi;
-use Fastly::TlsPrivateKeysApi;
-use Fastly::TlsSubscriptionsApi;
-use Fastly::TokensApi;
-use Fastly::UserApi;
-use Fastly::VclApi;
-use Fastly::VclDiffApi;
-use Fastly::VersionApi;
-use Fastly::WafActiveRulesApi;
-use Fastly::WafExclusionsApi;
-use Fastly::WafFirewallVersionsApi;
-use Fastly::WafFirewallsApi;
-use Fastly::WafRuleRevisionsApi;
-use Fastly::WafRulesApi;
-use Fastly::WafTagsApi;
+use WebService::Fastly::AclApi;
+use WebService::Fastly::AclEntryApi;
+use WebService::Fastly::ApexRedirectApi;
+use WebService::Fastly::BackendApi;
+use WebService::Fastly::BillingApi;
+use WebService::Fastly::BillingAddressApi;
+use WebService::Fastly::CacheSettingsApi;
+use WebService::Fastly::ConditionApi;
+use WebService::Fastly::ContactApi;
+use WebService::Fastly::ContentApi;
+use WebService::Fastly::CustomerApi;
+use WebService::Fastly::DictionaryApi;
+use WebService::Fastly::DictionaryInfoApi;
+use WebService::Fastly::DictionaryItemApi;
+use WebService::Fastly::DiffApi;
+use WebService::Fastly::DirectorApi;
+use WebService::Fastly::DirectorBackendApi;
+use WebService::Fastly::DocsApi;
+use WebService::Fastly::DomainApi;
+use WebService::Fastly::DomainOwnershipsApi;
+use WebService::Fastly::EventsApi;
+use WebService::Fastly::GzipApi;
+use WebService::Fastly::HeaderApi;
+use WebService::Fastly::HealthcheckApi;
+use WebService::Fastly::HistoricalApi;
+use WebService::Fastly::Http3Api;
+use WebService::Fastly::IamPermissionsApi;
+use WebService::Fastly::IamRolesApi;
+use WebService::Fastly::IamServiceGroupsApi;
+use WebService::Fastly::IamUserGroupsApi;
+use WebService::Fastly::InvitationsApi;
+use WebService::Fastly::LoggingAzureblobApi;
+use WebService::Fastly::LoggingBigqueryApi;
+use WebService::Fastly::LoggingCloudfilesApi;
+use WebService::Fastly::LoggingDatadogApi;
+use WebService::Fastly::LoggingDigitaloceanApi;
+use WebService::Fastly::LoggingElasticsearchApi;
+use WebService::Fastly::LoggingFtpApi;
+use WebService::Fastly::LoggingGcsApi;
+use WebService::Fastly::LoggingHerokuApi;
+use WebService::Fastly::LoggingHoneycombApi;
+use WebService::Fastly::LoggingHttpsApi;
+use WebService::Fastly::LoggingKafkaApi;
+use WebService::Fastly::LoggingKinesisApi;
+use WebService::Fastly::LoggingLogentriesApi;
+use WebService::Fastly::LoggingLogglyApi;
+use WebService::Fastly::LoggingLogshuttleApi;
+use WebService::Fastly::LoggingNewrelicApi;
+use WebService::Fastly::LoggingOpenstackApi;
+use WebService::Fastly::LoggingPapertrailApi;
+use WebService::Fastly::LoggingPubsubApi;
+use WebService::Fastly::LoggingS3Api;
+use WebService::Fastly::LoggingScalyrApi;
+use WebService::Fastly::LoggingSftpApi;
+use WebService::Fastly::LoggingSplunkApi;
+use WebService::Fastly::LoggingSumologicApi;
+use WebService::Fastly::LoggingSyslogApi;
+use WebService::Fastly::PackageApi;
+use WebService::Fastly::PoolApi;
+use WebService::Fastly::PopApi;
+use WebService::Fastly::PublicIpListApi;
+use WebService::Fastly::PurgeApi;
+use WebService::Fastly::RateLimiterApi;
+use WebService::Fastly::RealtimeApi;
+use WebService::Fastly::RequestSettingsApi;
+use WebService::Fastly::ResourceApi;
+use WebService::Fastly::ResponseObjectApi;
+use WebService::Fastly::ServerApi;
+use WebService::Fastly::ServiceApi;
+use WebService::Fastly::ServiceAuthorizationsApi;
+use WebService::Fastly::SettingsApi;
+use WebService::Fastly::SnippetApi;
+use WebService::Fastly::StarApi;
+use WebService::Fastly::StatsApi;
+use WebService::Fastly::TlsActivationsApi;
+use WebService::Fastly::TlsBulkCertificatesApi;
+use WebService::Fastly::TlsCertificatesApi;
+use WebService::Fastly::TlsConfigurationsApi;
+use WebService::Fastly::TlsDomainsApi;
+use WebService::Fastly::TlsPrivateKeysApi;
+use WebService::Fastly::TlsSubscriptionsApi;
+use WebService::Fastly::TokensApi;
+use WebService::Fastly::UserApi;
+use WebService::Fastly::VclApi;
+use WebService::Fastly::VclDiffApi;
+use WebService::Fastly::VersionApi;
+use WebService::Fastly::WafActiveRulesApi;
+use WebService::Fastly::WafExclusionsApi;
+use WebService::Fastly::WafFirewallVersionsApi;
+use WebService::Fastly::WafFirewallsApi;
+use WebService::Fastly::WafRuleRevisionsApi;
+use WebService::Fastly::WafRulesApi;
+use WebService::Fastly::WafTagsApi;

 # load the models
-use Fastly::Object::Acl;
-use Fastly::Object::AclEntry;
-use Fastly::Object::AclEntryResponse;
-use Fastly::Object::AclEntryResponseAllOf;
-use Fastly::Object::AclResponse;
-use Fastly::Object::AclResponseAllOf;
-use Fastly::Object::ApexRedirect;
-use Fastly::Object::ApexRedirectAllOf;
-use Fastly::Object::Backend;
-use Fastly::Object::BackendResponse;
-use Fastly::Object::BackendResponseAllOf;
-use Fastly::Object::Billing;
-use Fastly::Object::BillingAddressAttributes;
-use Fastly::Object::BillingAddressRequest;
-use Fastly::Object::BillingAddressRequestData;
-use Fastly::Object::BillingAddressResponse;
-use Fastly::Object::BillingAddressResponseData;
-use Fastly::Object::BillingEstimateResponse;
-use Fastly::Object::BillingEstimateResponseAllOf;
-use Fastly::Object::BillingEstimateResponseAllOfLine;
-use Fastly::Object::BillingEstimateResponseAllOfLines;
-use Fastly::Object::BillingRegionsValue;
-use Fastly::Object::BillingRegionsValueValue;
-use Fastly::Object::BillingRegionsValueValueTiersInner;
-use Fastly::Object::BillingResponse;
-use Fastly::Object::BillingResponseAllOf;
-use Fastly::Object::BillingResponseLineItem;
-use Fastly::Object::BillingResponseLineItemAllOf;
-use Fastly::Object::BillingStatus;
-use Fastly::Object::BillingTotal;
-use Fastly::Object::BillingTotalExtrasInner;
-use Fastly::Object::BulkUpdateAclEntriesRequest;
-use Fastly::Object::BulkUpdateAclEntry;
-use Fastly::Object::BulkUpdateAclEntryAllOf;
-use Fastly::Object::BulkUpdateDictionaryItem;
-use Fastly::Object::BulkUpdateDictionaryItemAllOf;
-use Fastly::Object::BulkUpdateDictionaryListRequest;
-use Fastly::Object::BulkWafActiveRules;
-use Fastly::Object::CacheSetting;
-use Fastly::Object::CacheSettingResponse;
-use Fastly::Object::Condition;
-use Fastly::Object::ConditionResponse;
-use Fastly::Object::Contact;
-use Fastly::Object::ContactResponse;
-use Fastly::Object::ContactResponseAllOf;
-use Fastly::Object::Content;
-use Fastly::Object::Customer;
-use Fastly::Object::CustomerResponse;
-use Fastly::Object::CustomerResponseAllOf;
-use Fastly::Object::DeleteAcl200Response;
-use Fastly::Object::Dictionary;
-use Fastly::Object::DictionaryInfoResponse;
-use Fastly::Object::DictionaryItem;
-use Fastly::Object::DictionaryItemResponse;
-use Fastly::Object::DictionaryItemResponseAllOf;
-use Fastly::Object::DictionaryResponse;
-use Fastly::Object::DictionaryResponseAllOf;
-use Fastly::Object::DiffResponse;
-use Fastly::Object::Director;
-use Fastly::Object::DirectorBackend;
-use Fastly::Object::DirectorBackendAllOf;
-use Fastly::Object::DirectorResponse;
-use Fastly::Object::Domain;
-use Fastly::Object::DomainCheckItem;
-use Fastly::Object::DomainResponse;
-use Fastly::Object::Event;
-use Fastly::Object::EventAttributes;
-use Fastly::Object::EventResponse;
-use Fastly::Object::EventsResponse;
-use Fastly::Object::EventsResponseAllOf;
-use Fastly::Object::GenericTokenError;
-use Fastly::Object::Gzip;
-use Fastly::Object::GzipResponse;
-use Fastly::Object::Header;
-use Fastly::Object::HeaderResponse;
-use Fastly::Object::Healthcheck;
-use Fastly::Object::HealthcheckResponse;
-use Fastly::Object::Historical;
-use Fastly::Object::HistoricalAggregateResponse;
-use Fastly::Object::HistoricalAggregateResponseAllOf;
-use Fastly::Object::HistoricalFieldAggregateResponse;
-use Fastly::Object::HistoricalFieldAggregateResponseAllOf;
-use Fastly::Object::HistoricalFieldResponse;
-use Fastly::Object::HistoricalFieldResponseAllOf;
-use Fastly::Object::HistoricalFieldResultsInner;
-use Fastly::Object::HistoricalMeta;
-use Fastly::Object::HistoricalRegionsResponse;
-use Fastly::Object::HistoricalRegionsResponseAllOf;
-use Fastly::Object::HistoricalResponse;
-use Fastly::Object::HistoricalResponseAllOf;
-use Fastly::Object::HistoricalServicesValue;
-use Fastly::Object::HistoricalUsageAggregateResponse;
-use Fastly::Object::HistoricalUsageMonthResponse;
-use Fastly::Object::HistoricalUsageMonthResponseAllOf;
-use Fastly::Object::HistoricalUsageMonthResponseAllOfData;
-use Fastly::Object::HistoricalUsageResults;
-use Fastly::Object::HistoricalUsageServiceResponse;
-use Fastly::Object::HistoricalUsageServiceResponseAllOf;
-use Fastly::Object::Http3;
-use Fastly::Object::Http3AllOf;
-use Fastly::Object::IamPermission;
-use Fastly::Object::IamRole;
-use Fastly::Object::IamRoleAllOf;
-use Fastly::Object::IamServiceGroup;
-use Fastly::Object::IamServiceGroupAllOf;
-use Fastly::Object::IamUserGroup;
-use Fastly::Object::IamUserGroupAllOf;
-use Fastly::Object::IncludedWithWafActiveRuleItem;
-use Fastly::Object::IncludedWithWafExclusionItem;
-use Fastly::Object::IncludedWithWafFirewallVersionItem;
-use Fastly::Object::IncludedWithWafRuleItem;
-use Fastly::Object::Invitation;
-use Fastly::Object::InvitationData;
-use Fastly::Object::InvitationDataAttributes;
-use Fastly::Object::InvitationResponse;
-use Fastly::Object::InvitationResponseAllOf;
-use Fastly::Object::InvitationResponseData;
-use Fastly::Object::InvitationResponseDataAllOf;
-use Fastly::Object::InvitationsResponse;
-use Fastly::Object::InvitationsResponseAllOf;
-use Fastly::Object::ListDomainOwnerships200Response;
-use Fastly::Object::ListServiceStars200Response;
-use Fastly::Object::ListServiceStars200ResponseAllOf;
-use Fastly::Object::ListServiceStars200ResponseAllOfDataInner;
-use Fastly::Object::ListServiceStars200ResponseAllOfDataInnerAllOf;
-use Fastly::Object::LoggingAddressAndPort;
-use Fastly::Object::LoggingAzureblob;
-use Fastly::Object::LoggingAzureblobAllOf;
-use Fastly::Object::LoggingAzureblobResponse;
-use Fastly::Object::LoggingBigquery;
-use Fastly::Object::LoggingBigqueryAllOf;
-use Fastly::Object::LoggingBigqueryResponse;
-use Fastly::Object::LoggingCloudfiles;
-use Fastly::Object::LoggingCloudfilesAllOf;
-use Fastly::Object::LoggingCloudfilesResponse;
-use Fastly::Object::LoggingCommon;
-use Fastly::Object::LoggingDatadog;
-use Fastly::Object::LoggingDatadogAllOf;
-use Fastly::Object::LoggingDatadogResponse;
-use Fastly::Object::LoggingDigitalocean;
-use Fastly::Object::LoggingDigitaloceanAllOf;
-use Fastly::Object::LoggingDigitaloceanResponse;
-use Fastly::Object::LoggingElasticsearch;
-use Fastly::Object::LoggingElasticsearchAllOf;
-use Fastly::Object::LoggingElasticsearchResponse;
-use Fastly::Object::LoggingFormatVersion;
-use Fastly::Object::LoggingFtp;
-use Fastly::Object::LoggingFtpAllOf;
-use Fastly::Object::LoggingFtpResponse;
-use Fastly::Object::LoggingGcs;
-use Fastly::Object::LoggingGcsAllOf;
-use Fastly::Object::LoggingGcsCommon;
-use Fastly::Object::LoggingGcsResponse;
-use Fastly::Object::LoggingGenericCommon;
-use Fastly::Object::LoggingGooglePubsub;
-use Fastly::Object::LoggingGooglePubsubAllOf;
-use Fastly::Object::LoggingGooglePubsubResponse;
-use Fastly::Object::LoggingHeroku;
-use Fastly::Object::LoggingHerokuAllOf;
-use Fastly::Object::LoggingHerokuResponse;
-use Fastly::Object::LoggingHoneycomb;
-use Fastly::Object::LoggingHoneycombAllOf;
-use Fastly::Object::LoggingHoneycombResponse;
-use Fastly::Object::LoggingHttps;
-use Fastly::Object::LoggingHttpsAllOf;
-use Fastly::Object::LoggingHttpsResponse;
-use Fastly::Object::LoggingKafka;
-use Fastly::Object::LoggingKafkaAllOf;
-use Fastly::Object::LoggingKafkaResponse;
-use Fastly::Object::LoggingKinesis;
-use Fastly::Object::LoggingKinesisResponse;
-use Fastly::Object::LoggingLogentries;
-use Fastly::Object::LoggingLogentriesAllOf;
-use Fastly::Object::LoggingLogentriesResponse;
-use Fastly::Object::LoggingLoggly;
-use Fastly::Object::LoggingLogglyAllOf;
-use Fastly::Object::LoggingLogglyResponse;
-use Fastly::Object::LoggingLogshuttle;
-use Fastly::Object::LoggingLogshuttleAllOf;
-use Fastly::Object::LoggingLogshuttleResponse;
-use Fastly::Object::LoggingMessageType;
-use Fastly::Object::LoggingNewrelic;
-use Fastly::Object::LoggingNewrelicAllOf;
-use Fastly::Object::LoggingNewrelicResponse;
-use Fastly::Object::LoggingOpenstack;
-use Fastly::Object::LoggingOpenstackAllOf;
-use Fastly::Object::LoggingOpenstackResponse;
-use Fastly::Object::LoggingPapertrail;
-use Fastly::Object::LoggingPapertrailResponse;
-use Fastly::Object::LoggingPlacement;
-use Fastly::Object::LoggingRequestCapsCommon;
-use Fastly::Object::LoggingS3;
-use Fastly::Object::LoggingS3AllOf;
-use Fastly::Object::LoggingS3Response;
-use Fastly::Object::LoggingScalyr;
-use Fastly::Object::LoggingScalyrAllOf;
-use Fastly::Object::LoggingScalyrResponse;
-use Fastly::Object::LoggingSftp;
-use Fastly::Object::LoggingSftpAllOf;
-use Fastly::Object::LoggingSftpResponse;
-use Fastly::Object::LoggingSplunk;
-use Fastly::Object::LoggingSplunkAllOf;
-use Fastly::Object::LoggingSplunkResponse;
-use Fastly::Object::LoggingSumologic;
-use Fastly::Object::LoggingSumologicAllOf;
-use Fastly::Object::LoggingSumologicResponse;
-use Fastly::Object::LoggingSyslog;
-use Fastly::Object::LoggingSyslogAllOf;
-use Fastly::Object::LoggingSyslogResponse;
-use Fastly::Object::LoggingTlsCommon;
-use Fastly::Object::LoggingUseTls;
-use Fastly::Object::ModelPackage;
-use Fastly::Object::PackageMetadata;
-use Fastly::Object::PackageResponse;
-use Fastly::Object::PackageResponseAllOf;
-use Fastly::Object::Pagination;
-use Fastly::Object::PaginationLinks;
-use Fastly::Object::PaginationMeta;
-use Fastly::Object::Permission;
-use Fastly::Object::Pool;
-use Fastly::Object::PoolAllOf;
-use Fastly::Object::PoolResponse;
-use Fastly::Object::PoolResponseAllOf;
-use Fastly::Object::Pop;
-use Fastly::Object::PopCoordinates;
-use Fastly::Object::PublicIpList;
-use Fastly::Object::PurgeKeys;
-use Fastly::Object::PurgeResponse;
-use Fastly::Object::RateLimiter;
-use Fastly::Object::RateLimiterResponse;
-use Fastly::Object::RateLimiterResponse1;
-use Fastly::Object::RateLimiterResponseAllOf;
-use Fastly::Object::Realtime;
-use Fastly::Object::RealtimeEntry;
-use Fastly::Object::RealtimeEntryAggregated;
-use Fastly::Object::RealtimeMeasurements;
-use Fastly::Object::RelationshipCommonName;
-use Fastly::Object::RelationshipCustomer;
-use Fastly::Object::RelationshipCustomerCustomer;
-use Fastly::Object::RelationshipMemberCustomer;
-use Fastly::Object::RelationshipMemberService;
-use Fastly::Object::RelationshipMemberServiceInvitation;
-use Fastly::Object::RelationshipMemberTlsActivation;
-use Fastly::Object::RelationshipMemberTlsBulkCertificate;
-use Fastly::Object::RelationshipMemberTlsCertificate;
-use Fastly::Object::RelationshipMemberTlsConfiguration;
-use Fastly::Object::RelationshipMemberTlsDnsRecord;
-use Fastly::Object::RelationshipMemberTlsDomain;
-use Fastly::Object::RelationshipMemberTlsPrivateKey;
-use Fastly::Object::RelationshipMemberTlsSubscription;
-use Fastly::Object::RelationshipMemberWafActiveRule;
-use Fastly::Object::RelationshipMemberWafFirewall;
-use Fastly::Object::RelationshipMemberWafFirewallVersion;
-use Fastly::Object::RelationshipMemberWafRule;
-use Fastly::Object::RelationshipMemberWafRuleRevision;
-use Fastly::Object::RelationshipMemberWafTag;
-use Fastly::Object::RelationshipService;
-use Fastly::Object::RelationshipServiceInvitations;
-use Fastly::Object::RelationshipServiceInvitationsCreate;
-use Fastly::Object::RelationshipServiceInvitationsCreateServiceInvitations;
-use Fastly::Object::RelationshipServiceInvitationsServiceInvitations;
-use Fastly::Object::RelationshipServiceService;
-use Fastly::Object::RelationshipServices;
-use Fastly::Object::RelationshipTlsActivation;
-use Fastly::Object::RelationshipTlsActivationTlsActivation;
-use Fastly::Object::RelationshipTlsActivations;
-use Fastly::Object::RelationshipTlsBulkCertificate;
-use Fastly::Object::RelationshipTlsBulkCertificateTlsBulkCertificate;
-use Fastly::Object::RelationshipTlsBulkCertificates;
-use Fastly::Object::RelationshipTlsCertificate;
-use Fastly::Object::RelationshipTlsCertificateTlsCertificate;
-use Fastly::Object::RelationshipTlsCertificates;
-use Fastly::Object::RelationshipTlsConfiguration;
-use Fastly::Object::RelationshipTlsConfigurationTlsConfiguration;
-use Fastly::Object::RelationshipTlsConfigurations;
-use Fastly::Object::RelationshipTlsDnsRecord;
-use Fastly::Object::RelationshipTlsDnsRecordDnsRecord;
-use Fastly::Object::RelationshipTlsDnsRecords;
-use Fastly::Object::RelationshipTlsDomain;
-use Fastly::Object::RelationshipTlsDomainTlsDomain;
-use Fastly::Object::RelationshipTlsDomains;
-use Fastly::Object::RelationshipTlsPrivateKey;
-use Fastly::Object::RelationshipTlsPrivateKeyTlsPrivateKey;
-use Fastly::Object::RelationshipTlsPrivateKeys;
-use Fastly::Object::RelationshipTlsSubscription;
-use Fastly::Object::RelationshipTlsSubscriptionTlsSubscription;
-use Fastly::Object::RelationshipTlsSubscriptions;
-use Fastly::Object::RelationshipUser;
-use Fastly::Object::RelationshipUserUser;
-use Fastly::Object::RelationshipUserUserData;
-use Fastly::Object::RelationshipWafActiveRules;
-use Fastly::Object::RelationshipWafActiveRulesWafActiveRules;
-use Fastly::Object::RelationshipWafFirewall;
-use Fastly::Object::RelationshipWafFirewallVersion;
-use Fastly::Object::RelationshipWafFirewallVersionWafFirewallVersion;
-use Fastly::Object::RelationshipWafFirewallVersions;
-use Fastly::Object::RelationshipWafFirewallWafFirewall;
-use Fastly::Object::RelationshipWafRule;
-use Fastly::Object::RelationshipWafRuleRevision;
-use Fastly::Object::RelationshipWafRuleRevisionWafRuleRevisions;
-use Fastly::Object::RelationshipWafRuleRevisions;
-use Fastly::Object::RelationshipWafRuleWafRule;
-use Fastly::Object::RelationshipWafRules;
-use Fastly::Object::RelationshipWafTags;
-use Fastly::Object::RelationshipWafTagsWafTags;
-use Fastly::Object::RelationshipsForInvitation;
-use Fastly::Object::RelationshipsForStar;
-use Fastly::Object::RelationshipsForTlsActivation;
-use Fastly::Object::RelationshipsForTlsBulkCertificate;
-use Fastly::Object::RelationshipsForTlsConfiguration;
-use Fastly::Object::RelationshipsForTlsDomain;
-use Fastly::Object::RelationshipsForTlsPrivateKey;
-use Fastly::Object::RelationshipsForTlsSubscription;
-use Fastly::Object::RelationshipsForWafActiveRule;
-use Fastly::Object::RelationshipsForWafExclusion;
-use Fastly::Object::RelationshipsForWafFirewallVersion;
-use Fastly::Object::RelationshipsForWafRule;
-use Fastly::Object::RequestSettings;
-use Fastly::Object::RequestSettingsResponse;
-use Fastly::Object::Resource;
-use Fastly::Object::ResourceCreate;
-use Fastly::Object::ResourceCreateAllOf;
-use Fastly::Object::ResourceResponse;
-use Fastly::Object::ResourceResponseAllOf;
-use Fastly::Object::ResponseObject;
-use Fastly::Object::ResponseObjectResponse;
-use Fastly::Object::Results;
-use Fastly::Object::RoleUser;
-use Fastly::Object::SchemasContactResponse;
-use Fastly::Object::SchemasSnippetResponse;
-use Fastly::Object::SchemasUserResponse;
-use Fastly::Object::SchemasVclResponse;
-use Fastly::Object::SchemasVersion;
-use Fastly::Object::SchemasVersionResponse;
-use Fastly::Object::SchemasWafFirewallVersion;
-use Fastly::Object::SchemasWafFirewallVersionData;
-use Fastly::Object::Server;
-use Fastly::Object::ServerResponse;
-use Fastly::Object::ServerResponseAllOf;
-use Fastly::Object::Service;
-use Fastly::Object::ServiceAuthorization;
-use Fastly::Object::ServiceAuthorizationData;
-use Fastly::Object::ServiceAuthorizationDataAttributes;
-use Fastly::Object::ServiceAuthorizationDataRelationships;
-use Fastly::Object::ServiceAuthorizationDataRelationshipsAllOf;
-use Fastly::Object::ServiceAuthorizationDataRelationshipsAllOf1;
-use Fastly::Object::ServiceAuthorizationResponse;
-use Fastly::Object::ServiceAuthorizationResponseData;
-use Fastly::Object::ServiceAuthorizationResponseDataAllOf;
-use Fastly::Object::ServiceAuthorizationsResponse;
-use Fastly::Object::ServiceAuthorizationsResponseAllOf;
-use Fastly::Object::ServiceCreate;
-use Fastly::Object::ServiceCreateAllOf;
-use Fastly::Object::ServiceDetail;
-use Fastly::Object::ServiceDetailAllOf;
-use Fastly::Object::ServiceIdAndVersion;
-use Fastly::Object::ServiceInvitation;
-use Fastly::Object::ServiceInvitationData;
-use Fastly::Object::ServiceInvitationDataAttributes;
-use Fastly::Object::ServiceInvitationDataRelationships;
-use Fastly::Object::ServiceInvitationResponse;
-use Fastly::Object::ServiceInvitationResponseAllOf;
-use Fastly::Object::ServiceInvitationResponseAllOfData;
-use Fastly::Object::ServiceListResponse;
-use Fastly::Object::ServiceListResponseAllOf;
-use Fastly::Object::ServiceResponse;
-use Fastly::Object::ServiceResponseAllOf;
-use Fastly::Object::ServiceVersionDetail;
-use Fastly::Object::ServiceVersionDetailOrNull;
-use Fastly::Object::Settings;
-use Fastly::Object::SettingsResponse;
-use Fastly::Object::Snippet;
-use Fastly::Object::SnippetResponse;
-use Fastly::Object::SnippetResponseAllOf;
-use Fastly::Object::Star;
-use Fastly::Object::StarData;
-use Fastly::Object::StarResponse;
-use Fastly::Object::StarResponseAllOf;
-use Fastly::Object::Stats;
-use Fastly::Object::Timestamps;
-use Fastly::Object::TimestampsNoDelete;
-use Fastly::Object::TlsActivation;
-use Fastly::Object::TlsActivationData;
-use Fastly::Object::TlsActivationResponse;
-use Fastly::Object::TlsActivationResponseData;
-use Fastly::Object::TlsActivationResponseDataAllOf;
-use Fastly::Object::TlsActivationsResponse;
-use Fastly::Object::TlsActivationsResponseAllOf;
-use Fastly::Object::TlsBulkCertificate;
-use Fastly::Object::TlsBulkCertificateData;
-use Fastly::Object::TlsBulkCertificateDataAttributes;
-use Fastly::Object::TlsBulkCertificateResponse;
-use Fastly::Object::TlsBulkCertificateResponseAttributes;
-use Fastly::Object::TlsBulkCertificateResponseAttributesAllOf;
-use Fastly::Object::TlsBulkCertificateResponseData;
-use Fastly::Object::TlsBulkCertificateResponseDataAllOf;
-use Fastly::Object::TlsBulkCertificatesResponse;
-use Fastly::Object::TlsBulkCertificatesResponseAllOf;
-use Fastly::Object::TlsCertificate;
-use Fastly::Object::TlsCertificateData;
-use Fastly::Object::TlsCertificateDataAttributes;
-use Fastly::Object::TlsCertificateResponse;
-use Fastly::Object::TlsCertificateResponseAttributes;
-use Fastly::Object::TlsCertificateResponseAttributesAllOf;
-use Fastly::Object::TlsCertificateResponseData;
-use Fastly::Object::TlsCertificateResponseDataAllOf;
-use Fastly::Object::TlsCertificatesResponse;
-use Fastly::Object::TlsCertificatesResponseAllOf;
-use Fastly::Object::TlsCommon;
-use Fastly::Object::TlsConfiguration;
-use Fastly::Object::TlsConfigurationData;
-use Fastly::Object::TlsConfigurationDataAttributes;
-use Fastly::Object::TlsConfigurationResponse;
-use Fastly::Object::TlsConfigurationResponseAttributes;
-use Fastly::Object::TlsConfigurationResponseAttributesAllOf;
-use Fastly::Object::TlsConfigurationResponseData;
-use Fastly::Object::TlsConfigurationResponseDataAllOf;
-use Fastly::Object::TlsConfigurationsResponse;
-use Fastly::Object::TlsConfigurationsResponseAllOf;
-use Fastly::Object::TlsDnsRecord;
-use Fastly::Object::TlsDomainData;
-use Fastly::Object::TlsDomainsResponse;
-use Fastly::Object::TlsDomainsResponseAllOf;
-use Fastly::Object::TlsPrivateKey;
-use Fastly::Object::TlsPrivateKeyData;
-use Fastly::Object::TlsPrivateKeyDataAttributes;
-use Fastly::Object::TlsPrivateKeyResponse;
-use Fastly::Object::TlsPrivateKeyResponseAttributes;
-use Fastly::Object::TlsPrivateKeyResponseAttributesAllOf;
-use Fastly::Object::TlsPrivateKeyResponseData;
-use Fastly::Object::TlsPrivateKeysResponse;
-use Fastly::Object::TlsPrivateKeysResponseAllOf;
-use Fastly::Object::TlsSubscription;
-use Fastly::Object::TlsSubscriptionData;
-use Fastly::Object::TlsSubscriptionDataAttributes;
-use Fastly::Object::TlsSubscriptionResponse;
-use Fastly::Object::TlsSubscriptionResponseAttributes;
-use Fastly::Object::TlsSubscriptionResponseAttributesAllOf;
-use Fastly::Object::TlsSubscriptionResponseData;
-use Fastly::Object::TlsSubscriptionResponseDataAllOf;
-use Fastly::Object::TlsSubscriptionsResponse;
-use Fastly::Object::TlsSubscriptionsResponseAllOf;
-use Fastly::Object::Token;
-use Fastly::Object::TokenCreatedResponse;
-use Fastly::Object::TokenCreatedResponseAllOf;
-use Fastly::Object::TokenResponse;
-use Fastly::Object::TokenResponseAllOf;
-use Fastly::Object::TypeBillingAddress;
-use Fastly::Object::TypeContact;
-use Fastly::Object::TypeCustomer;
-use Fastly::Object::TypeEvent;
-use Fastly::Object::TypeInvitation;
-use Fastly::Object::TypeResource;
-use Fastly::Object::TypeService;
-use Fastly::Object::TypeServiceAuthorization;
-use Fastly::Object::TypeServiceInvitation;
-use Fastly::Object::TypeStar;
-use Fastly::Object::TypeTlsActivation;
-use Fastly::Object::TypeTlsBulkCertificate;
-use Fastly::Object::TypeTlsCertificate;
-use Fastly::Object::TypeTlsConfiguration;
-use Fastly::Object::TypeTlsDnsRecord;
-use Fastly::Object::TypeTlsDomain;
-use Fastly::Object::TypeTlsPrivateKey;
-use Fastly::Object::TypeTlsSubscription;
-use Fastly::Object::TypeUser;
-use Fastly::Object::TypeWafActiveRule;
-use Fastly::Object::TypeWafExclusion;
-use Fastly::Object::TypeWafFirewall;
-use Fastly::Object::TypeWafFirewallVersion;
-use Fastly::Object::TypeWafRule;
-use Fastly::Object::TypeWafRuleRevision;
-use Fastly::Object::TypeWafTag;
-use Fastly::Object::UpdateBillingAddressRequest;
-use Fastly::Object::UpdateBillingAddressRequestData;
-use Fastly::Object::User;
-use Fastly::Object::UserResponse;
-use Fastly::Object::UserResponseAllOf;
-use Fastly::Object::Vcl;
-use Fastly::Object::VclDiff;
-use Fastly::Object::VclResponse;
-use Fastly::Object::Version;
-use Fastly::Object::VersionCreateResponse;
-use Fastly::Object::VersionDetail;
-use Fastly::Object::VersionDetailSettings;
-use Fastly::Object::VersionResponse;
-use Fastly::Object::VersionResponseAllOf;
-use Fastly::Object::WafActiveRule;
-use Fastly::Object::WafActiveRuleCreationResponse;
-use Fastly::Object::WafActiveRuleData;
-use Fastly::Object::WafActiveRuleDataAttributes;
-use Fastly::Object::WafActiveRuleResponse;
-use Fastly::Object::WafActiveRuleResponseData;
-use Fastly::Object::WafActiveRuleResponseDataAllOf;
-use Fastly::Object::WafActiveRuleResponseDataAttributes;
-use Fastly::Object::WafActiveRuleResponseDataAttributesAllOf;
-use Fastly::Object::WafActiveRuleResponseDataRelationships;
-use Fastly::Object::WafActiveRulesResponse;
-use Fastly::Object::WafActiveRulesResponseAllOf;
-use Fastly::Object::WafExclusion;
-use Fastly::Object::WafExclusionData;
-use Fastly::Object::WafExclusionDataAttributes;
-use Fastly::Object::WafExclusionResponse;
-use Fastly::Object::WafExclusionResponseData;
-use Fastly::Object::WafExclusionResponseDataAllOf;
-use Fastly::Object::WafExclusionResponseDataAttributes;
-use Fastly::Object::WafExclusionResponseDataAttributesAllOf;
-use Fastly::Object::WafExclusionResponseDataRelationships;
-use Fastly::Object::WafExclusionsResponse;
-use Fastly::Object::WafExclusionsResponseAllOf;
-use Fastly::Object::WafFirewall;
-use Fastly::Object::WafFirewallData;
-use Fastly::Object::WafFirewallDataAttributes;
-use Fastly::Object::WafFirewallResponse;
-use Fastly::Object::WafFirewallResponseData;
-use Fastly::Object::WafFirewallResponseDataAllOf;
-use Fastly::Object::WafFirewallResponseDataAttributes;
-use Fastly::Object::WafFirewallResponseDataAttributesAllOf;
-use Fastly::Object::WafFirewallVersion;
-use Fastly::Object::WafFirewallVersionData;
-use Fastly::Object::WafFirewallVersionDataAttributes;
-use Fastly::Object::WafFirewallVersionResponse;
-use Fastly::Object::WafFirewallVersionResponseData;
-use Fastly::Object::WafFirewallVersionResponseDataAllOf;
-use Fastly::Object::WafFirewallVersionResponseDataAttributes;
-use Fastly::Object::WafFirewallVersionResponseDataAttributesAllOf;
-use Fastly::Object::WafFirewallVersionsResponse;
-use Fastly::Object::WafFirewallVersionsResponseAllOf;
-use Fastly::Object::WafFirewallsResponse;
-use Fastly::Object::WafFirewallsResponseAllOf;
-use Fastly::Object::WafRule;
-use Fastly::Object::WafRuleAttributes;
-use Fastly::Object::WafRuleResponse;
-use Fastly::Object::WafRuleResponseData;
-use Fastly::Object::WafRuleResponseDataAllOf;
-use Fastly::Object::WafRuleRevision;
-use Fastly::Object::WafRuleRevisionAttributes;
-use Fastly::Object::WafRuleRevisionOrLatest;
-use Fastly::Object::WafRuleRevisionResponse;
-use Fastly::Object::WafRuleRevisionResponseData;
-use Fastly::Object::WafRuleRevisionResponseDataAllOf;
-use Fastly::Object::WafRuleRevisionsResponse;
-use Fastly::Object::WafRuleRevisionsResponseAllOf;
-use Fastly::Object::WafRulesResponse;
-use Fastly::Object::WafRulesResponseAllOf;
-use Fastly::Object::WafTag;
-use Fastly::Object::WafTagAttributes;
-use Fastly::Object::WafTagsResponse;
-use Fastly::Object::WafTagsResponseAllOf;
-use Fastly::Object::WafTagsResponseDataItem;
+use WebService::Fastly::Object::Acl;
+use WebService::Fastly::Object::AclEntry;
+use WebService::Fastly::Object::AclEntryResponse;
+use WebService::Fastly::Object::AclEntryResponseAllOf;
+use WebService::Fastly::Object::AclResponse;
+use WebService::Fastly::Object::AclResponseAllOf;
+use WebService::Fastly::Object::ApexRedirect;
+use WebService::Fastly::Object::ApexRedirectAllOf;
+use WebService::Fastly::Object::Backend;
+use WebService::Fastly::Object::BackendResponse;
+use WebService::Fastly::Object::BackendResponseAllOf;
+use WebService::Fastly::Object::Billing;
+use WebService::Fastly::Object::BillingAddressAttributes;
+use WebService::Fastly::Object::BillingAddressRequest;
+use WebService::Fastly::Object::BillingAddressRequestData;
+use WebService::Fastly::Object::BillingAddressResponse;
+use WebService::Fastly::Object::BillingAddressResponseData;
+use WebService::Fastly::Object::BillingEstimateResponse;
+use WebService::Fastly::Object::BillingEstimateResponseAllOf;
+use WebService::Fastly::Object::BillingEstimateResponseAllOfLine;
+use WebService::Fastly::Object::BillingEstimateResponseAllOfLines;
+use WebService::Fastly::Object::BillingResponse;
+use WebService::Fastly::Object::BillingResponseAllOf;
+use WebService::Fastly::Object::BillingResponseLineItem;
+use WebService::Fastly::Object::BillingResponseLineItemAllOf;
+use WebService::Fastly::Object::BillingStatus;
+use WebService::Fastly::Object::BillingTotal;
+use WebService::Fastly::Object::BillingTotalExtras;
+use WebService::Fastly::Object::BulkUpdateAclEntriesRequest;
+use WebService::Fastly::Object::BulkUpdateAclEntry;
+use WebService::Fastly::Object::BulkUpdateAclEntryAllOf;
+use WebService::Fastly::Object::BulkUpdateDictionaryItem;
+use WebService::Fastly::Object::BulkUpdateDictionaryItemAllOf;
+use WebService::Fastly::Object::BulkUpdateDictionaryListRequest;
+use WebService::Fastly::Object::BulkWafActiveRules;
+use WebService::Fastly::Object::CacheSetting;
+use WebService::Fastly::Object::CacheSettingResponse;
+use WebService::Fastly::Object::Condition;
+use WebService::Fastly::Object::ConditionResponse;
+use WebService::Fastly::Object::Contact;
+use WebService::Fastly::Object::ContactResponse;
+use WebService::Fastly::Object::ContactResponseAllOf;
+use WebService::Fastly::Object::Content;
+use WebService::Fastly::Object::Customer;
+use WebService::Fastly::Object::CustomerResponse;
+use WebService::Fastly::Object::CustomerResponseAllOf;
+use WebService::Fastly::Object::Dictionary;
+use WebService::Fastly::Object::DictionaryInfoResponse;
+use WebService::Fastly::Object::DictionaryItem;
+use WebService::Fastly::Object::DictionaryItemResponse;
+use WebService::Fastly::Object::DictionaryItemResponseAllOf;
+use WebService::Fastly::Object::DictionaryResponse;
+use WebService::Fastly::Object::DictionaryResponseAllOf;
+use WebService::Fastly::Object::DiffResponse;
+use WebService::Fastly::Object::Director;
+use WebService::Fastly::Object::DirectorBackend;
+use WebService::Fastly::Object::DirectorBackendAllOf;
+use WebService::Fastly::Object::DirectorResponse;
+use WebService::Fastly::Object::Domain;
+use WebService::Fastly::Object::DomainCheckItem;
+use WebService::Fastly::Object::DomainResponse;
+use WebService::Fastly::Object::Event;
+use WebService::Fastly::Object::EventAttributes;
+use WebService::Fastly::Object::EventResponse;
+use WebService::Fastly::Object::EventsResponse;
+use WebService::Fastly::Object::EventsResponseAllOf;
+use WebService::Fastly::Object::GenericTokenError;
+use WebService::Fastly::Object::Gzip;
+use WebService::Fastly::Object::GzipResponse;
+use WebService::Fastly::Object::Header;
+use WebService::Fastly::Object::HeaderResponse;
+use WebService::Fastly::Object::Healthcheck;
+use WebService::Fastly::Object::HealthcheckResponse;
+use WebService::Fastly::Object::Historical;
+use WebService::Fastly::Object::HistoricalAggregateResponse;
+use WebService::Fastly::Object::HistoricalAggregateResponseAllOf;
+use WebService::Fastly::Object::HistoricalFieldAggregateResponse;
+use WebService::Fastly::Object::HistoricalFieldAggregateResponseAllOf;
+use WebService::Fastly::Object::HistoricalFieldResponse;
+use WebService::Fastly::Object::HistoricalFieldResponseAllOf;
+use WebService::Fastly::Object::HistoricalMeta;
+use WebService::Fastly::Object::HistoricalRegionsResponse;
+use WebService::Fastly::Object::HistoricalRegionsResponseAllOf;
+use WebService::Fastly::Object::HistoricalResponse;
+use WebService::Fastly::Object::HistoricalResponseAllOf;
+use WebService::Fastly::Object::HistoricalUsageAggregateResponse;
+use WebService::Fastly::Object::HistoricalUsageMonthResponse;
+use WebService::Fastly::Object::HistoricalUsageMonthResponseAllOf;
+use WebService::Fastly::Object::HistoricalUsageMonthResponseAllOfData;
+use WebService::Fastly::Object::HistoricalUsageResults;
+use WebService::Fastly::Object::HistoricalUsageServiceResponse;
+use WebService::Fastly::Object::HistoricalUsageServiceResponseAllOf;
+use WebService::Fastly::Object::Http3;
+use WebService::Fastly::Object::Http3AllOf;
+use WebService::Fastly::Object::IamPermission;
+use WebService::Fastly::Object::IamRole;
+use WebService::Fastly::Object::IamRoleAllOf;
+use WebService::Fastly::Object::IamServiceGroup;
+use WebService::Fastly::Object::IamServiceGroupAllOf;
+use WebService::Fastly::Object::IamUserGroup;
+use WebService::Fastly::Object::IamUserGroupAllOf;
+use WebService::Fastly::Object::IncludedWithWafActiveRuleItem;
+use WebService::Fastly::Object::IncludedWithWafExclusionItem;
+use WebService::Fastly::Object::IncludedWithWafFirewallVersionItem;
+use WebService::Fastly::Object::IncludedWithWafRuleItem;
+use WebService::Fastly::Object::InlineResponse200;
+use WebService::Fastly::Object::InlineResponse2001;
+use WebService::Fastly::Object::Invitation;
+use WebService::Fastly::Object::InvitationData;
+use WebService::Fastly::Object::InvitationDataAttributes;
+use WebService::Fastly::Object::InvitationResponse;
+use WebService::Fastly::Object::InvitationResponseAllOf;
+use WebService::Fastly::Object::InvitationResponseData;
+use WebService::Fastly::Object::InvitationResponseDataAllOf;
+use WebService::Fastly::Object::InvitationsResponse;
+use WebService::Fastly::Object::InvitationsResponseAllOf;
+use WebService::Fastly::Object::LoggingAddressAndPort;
+use WebService::Fastly::Object::LoggingAzureblob;
+use WebService::Fastly::Object::LoggingAzureblobAllOf;
+use WebService::Fastly::Object::LoggingAzureblobResponse;
+use WebService::Fastly::Object::LoggingBigquery;
+use WebService::Fastly::Object::LoggingBigqueryAllOf;
+use WebService::Fastly::Object::LoggingBigqueryResponse;
+use WebService::Fastly::Object::LoggingCloudfiles;
+use WebService::Fastly::Object::LoggingCloudfilesAllOf;
+use WebService::Fastly::Object::LoggingCloudfilesResponse;
+use WebService::Fastly::Object::LoggingCommon;
+use WebService::Fastly::Object::LoggingDatadog;
+use WebService::Fastly::Object::LoggingDatadogAllOf;
+use WebService::Fastly::Object::LoggingDatadogResponse;
+use WebService::Fastly::Object::LoggingDigitalocean;
+use WebService::Fastly::Object::LoggingDigitaloceanAllOf;
+use WebService::Fastly::Object::LoggingDigitaloceanResponse;
+use WebService::Fastly::Object::LoggingElasticsearch;
+use WebService::Fastly::Object::LoggingElasticsearchAllOf;
+use WebService::Fastly::Object::LoggingElasticsearchResponse;
+use WebService::Fastly::Object::LoggingFormatVersion;
+use WebService::Fastly::Object::LoggingFtp;
+use WebService::Fastly::Object::LoggingFtpAllOf;
+use WebService::Fastly::Object::LoggingFtpResponse;
+use WebService::Fastly::Object::LoggingGcs;
+use WebService::Fastly::Object::LoggingGcsAllOf;
+use WebService::Fastly::Object::LoggingGcsCommon;
+use WebService::Fastly::Object::LoggingGcsResponse;
+use WebService::Fastly::Object::LoggingGenericCommon;
+use WebService::Fastly::Object::LoggingGooglePubsub;
+use WebService::Fastly::Object::LoggingGooglePubsubAllOf;
+use WebService::Fastly::Object::LoggingGooglePubsubResponse;
+use WebService::Fastly::Object::LoggingHeroku;
+use WebService::Fastly::Object::LoggingHerokuAllOf;
+use WebService::Fastly::Object::LoggingHerokuResponse;
+use WebService::Fastly::Object::LoggingHoneycomb;
+use WebService::Fastly::Object::LoggingHoneycombAllOf;
+use WebService::Fastly::Object::LoggingHoneycombResponse;
+use WebService::Fastly::Object::LoggingHttps;
+use WebService::Fastly::Object::LoggingHttpsAllOf;
+use WebService::Fastly::Object::LoggingHttpsResponse;
+use WebService::Fastly::Object::LoggingKafka;
+use WebService::Fastly::Object::LoggingKafkaAllOf;
+use WebService::Fastly::Object::LoggingKafkaResponse;
+use WebService::Fastly::Object::LoggingKinesis;
+use WebService::Fastly::Object::LoggingKinesisResponse;
+use WebService::Fastly::Object::LoggingLogentries;
+use WebService::Fastly::Object::LoggingLogentriesAllOf;
+use WebService::Fastly::Object::LoggingLogentriesResponse;
+use WebService::Fastly::Object::LoggingLoggly;
+use WebService::Fastly::Object::LoggingLogglyAllOf;
+use WebService::Fastly::Object::LoggingLogglyResponse;
+use WebService::Fastly::Object::LoggingLogshuttle;
+use WebService::Fastly::Object::LoggingLogshuttleAllOf;
+use WebService::Fastly::Object::LoggingLogshuttleResponse;
+use WebService::Fastly::Object::LoggingMessageType;
+use WebService::Fastly::Object::LoggingNewrelic;
+use WebService::Fastly::Object::LoggingNewrelicAllOf;
+use WebService::Fastly::Object::LoggingNewrelicResponse;
+use WebService::Fastly::Object::LoggingOpenstack;
+use WebService::Fastly::Object::LoggingOpenstackAllOf;
+use WebService::Fastly::Object::LoggingOpenstackResponse;
+use WebService::Fastly::Object::LoggingPapertrail;
+use WebService::Fastly::Object::LoggingPapertrailResponse;
+use WebService::Fastly::Object::LoggingPlacement;
+use WebService::Fastly::Object::LoggingRequestCapsCommon;
+use WebService::Fastly::Object::LoggingS3;
+use WebService::Fastly::Object::LoggingS3AllOf;
+use WebService::Fastly::Object::LoggingS3Response;
+use WebService::Fastly::Object::LoggingScalyr;
+use WebService::Fastly::Object::LoggingScalyrAllOf;
+use WebService::Fastly::Object::LoggingScalyrResponse;
+use WebService::Fastly::Object::LoggingSftp;
+use WebService::Fastly::Object::LoggingSftpAllOf;
+use WebService::Fastly::Object::LoggingSftpResponse;
+use WebService::Fastly::Object::LoggingSplunk;
+use WebService::Fastly::Object::LoggingSplunkAllOf;
+use WebService::Fastly::Object::LoggingSplunkResponse;
+use WebService::Fastly::Object::LoggingSumologic;
+use WebService::Fastly::Object::LoggingSumologicAllOf;
+use WebService::Fastly::Object::LoggingSumologicResponse;
+use WebService::Fastly::Object::LoggingSyslog;
+use WebService::Fastly::Object::LoggingSyslogAllOf;
+use WebService::Fastly::Object::LoggingSyslogResponse;
+use WebService::Fastly::Object::LoggingTlsCommon;
+use WebService::Fastly::Object::LoggingUseTls;
+use WebService::Fastly::Object::ModelPackage;
+use WebService::Fastly::Object::PackageMetadata;
+use WebService::Fastly::Object::PackageResponse;
+use WebService::Fastly::Object::PackageResponseAllOf;
+use WebService::Fastly::Object::Pagination;
+use WebService::Fastly::Object::PaginationLinks;
+use WebService::Fastly::Object::PaginationMeta;
+use WebService::Fastly::Object::Permission;
+use WebService::Fastly::Object::Pool;
+use WebService::Fastly::Object::PoolAllOf;
+use WebService::Fastly::Object::PoolResponse;
+use WebService::Fastly::Object::PoolResponseAllOf;
+use WebService::Fastly::Object::Pop;
+use WebService::Fastly::Object::PopCoordinates;
+use WebService::Fastly::Object::PublicIpList;
+use WebService::Fastly::Object::PurgeKeys;
+use WebService::Fastly::Object::PurgeResponse;
+use WebService::Fastly::Object::RateLimiter;
+use WebService::Fastly::Object::RateLimiterResponse;
+use WebService::Fastly::Object::RateLimiterResponse1;
+use WebService::Fastly::Object::RateLimiterResponseAllOf;
+use WebService::Fastly::Object::Realtime;
+use WebService::Fastly::Object::RealtimeEntry;
+use WebService::Fastly::Object::RealtimeMeasurements;
+use WebService::Fastly::Object::RelationshipCommonName;
+use WebService::Fastly::Object::RelationshipCustomer;
+use WebService::Fastly::Object::RelationshipCustomerCustomer;
+use WebService::Fastly::Object::RelationshipMemberCustomer;
+use WebService::Fastly::Object::RelationshipMemberService;
+use WebService::Fastly::Object::RelationshipMemberServiceInvitation;
+use WebService::Fastly::Object::RelationshipMemberTlsActivation;
+use WebService::Fastly::Object::RelationshipMemberTlsBulkCertificate;
+use WebService::Fastly::Object::RelationshipMemberTlsCertificate;
+use WebService::Fastly::Object::RelationshipMemberTlsConfiguration;
+use WebService::Fastly::Object::RelationshipMemberTlsDnsRecord;
+use WebService::Fastly::Object::RelationshipMemberTlsDomain;
+use WebService::Fastly::Object::RelationshipMemberTlsPrivateKey;
+use WebService::Fastly::Object::RelationshipMemberTlsSubscription;
+use WebService::Fastly::Object::RelationshipMemberWafActiveRule;
+use WebService::Fastly::Object::RelationshipMemberWafFirewall;
+use WebService::Fastly::Object::RelationshipMemberWafFirewallVersion;
+use WebService::Fastly::Object::RelationshipMemberWafRule;
+use WebService::Fastly::Object::RelationshipMemberWafRuleRevision;
+use WebService::Fastly::Object::RelationshipMemberWafTag;
+use WebService::Fastly::Object::RelationshipService;
+use WebService::Fastly::Object::RelationshipServiceInvitations;
+use WebService::Fastly::Object::RelationshipServiceInvitationsCreate;
+use WebService::Fastly::Object::RelationshipServiceInvitationsCreateServiceInvitations;
+use WebService::Fastly::Object::RelationshipServiceInvitationsServiceInvitations;
+use WebService::Fastly::Object::RelationshipServiceService;
+use WebService::Fastly::Object::RelationshipServices;
+use WebService::Fastly::Object::RelationshipTlsActivation;
+use WebService::Fastly::Object::RelationshipTlsActivationTlsActivation;
+use WebService::Fastly::Object::RelationshipTlsActivations;
+use WebService::Fastly::Object::RelationshipTlsBulkCertificate;
+use WebService::Fastly::Object::RelationshipTlsBulkCertificateTlsBulkCertificate;
+use WebService::Fastly::Object::RelationshipTlsBulkCertificates;
+use WebService::Fastly::Object::RelationshipTlsCertificate;
+use WebService::Fastly::Object::RelationshipTlsCertificateTlsCertificate;
+use WebService::Fastly::Object::RelationshipTlsCertificates;
+use WebService::Fastly::Object::RelationshipTlsConfiguration;
+use WebService::Fastly::Object::RelationshipTlsConfigurationTlsConfiguration;
+use WebService::Fastly::Object::RelationshipTlsConfigurations;
+use WebService::Fastly::Object::RelationshipTlsDnsRecord;
+use WebService::Fastly::Object::RelationshipTlsDnsRecordDnsRecord;
+use WebService::Fastly::Object::RelationshipTlsDnsRecords;
+use WebService::Fastly::Object::RelationshipTlsDomain;
+use WebService::Fastly::Object::RelationshipTlsDomainTlsDomain;
+use WebService::Fastly::Object::RelationshipTlsDomains;
+use WebService::Fastly::Object::RelationshipTlsPrivateKey;
+use WebService::Fastly::Object::RelationshipTlsPrivateKeyTlsPrivateKey;
+use WebService::Fastly::Object::RelationshipTlsPrivateKeys;
+use WebService::Fastly::Object::RelationshipTlsSubscription;
+use WebService::Fastly::Object::RelationshipTlsSubscriptionTlsSubscription;
+use WebService::Fastly::Object::RelationshipTlsSubscriptions;
+use WebService::Fastly::Object::RelationshipUser;
+use WebService::Fastly::Object::RelationshipUserUser;
+use WebService::Fastly::Object::RelationshipUserUserData;
+use WebService::Fastly::Object::RelationshipWafActiveRules;
+use WebService::Fastly::Object::RelationshipWafActiveRulesWafActiveRules;
+use WebService::Fastly::Object::RelationshipWafFirewall;
+use WebService::Fastly::Object::RelationshipWafFirewallVersion;
+use WebService::Fastly::Object::RelationshipWafFirewallVersionWafFirewallVersion;
+use WebService::Fastly::Object::RelationshipWafFirewallVersions;
+use WebService::Fastly::Object::RelationshipWafFirewallWafFirewall;
+use WebService::Fastly::Object::RelationshipWafRule;
+use WebService::Fastly::Object::RelationshipWafRuleRevision;
+use WebService::Fastly::Object::RelationshipWafRuleRevisionWafRuleRevisions;
+use WebService::Fastly::Object::RelationshipWafRuleRevisions;
+use WebService::Fastly::Object::RelationshipWafRuleWafRule;
+use WebService::Fastly::Object::RelationshipWafRules;
+use WebService::Fastly::Object::RelationshipWafTags;
+use WebService::Fastly::Object::RelationshipWafTagsWafTags;
+use WebService::Fastly::Object::RelationshipsForInvitation;
+use WebService::Fastly::Object::RelationshipsForStar;
+use WebService::Fastly::Object::RelationshipsForTlsActivation;
+use WebService::Fastly::Object::RelationshipsForTlsBulkCertificate;
+use WebService::Fastly::Object::RelationshipsForTlsConfiguration;
+use WebService::Fastly::Object::RelationshipsForTlsDomain;
+use WebService::Fastly::Object::RelationshipsForTlsPrivateKey;
+use WebService::Fastly::Object::RelationshipsForTlsSubscription;
+use WebService::Fastly::Object::RelationshipsForWafActiveRule;
+use WebService::Fastly::Object::RelationshipsForWafExclusion;
+use WebService::Fastly::Object::RelationshipsForWafFirewallVersion;
+use WebService::Fastly::Object::RelationshipsForWafRule;
+use WebService::Fastly::Object::RequestSettings;
+use WebService::Fastly::Object::RequestSettingsResponse;
+use WebService::Fastly::Object::Resource;
+use WebService::Fastly::Object::ResourceCreate;
+use WebService::Fastly::Object::ResourceCreateAllOf;
+use WebService::Fastly::Object::ResourceResponse;
+use WebService::Fastly::Object::ResourceResponseAllOf;
+use WebService::Fastly::Object::ResponseObject;
+use WebService::Fastly::Object::ResponseObjectResponse;
+use WebService::Fastly::Object::Results;
+use WebService::Fastly::Object::RoleUser;
+use WebService::Fastly::Object::SchemasContactResponse;
+use WebService::Fastly::Object::SchemasSnippetResponse;
+use WebService::Fastly::Object::SchemasUserResponse;
+use WebService::Fastly::Object::SchemasVclResponse;
+use WebService::Fastly::Object::SchemasVersion;
+use WebService::Fastly::Object::SchemasVersionResponse;
+use WebService::Fastly::Object::SchemasWafFirewallVersion;
+use WebService::Fastly::Object::SchemasWafFirewallVersionData;
+use WebService::Fastly::Object::Server;
+use WebService::Fastly::Object::ServerResponse;
+use WebService::Fastly::Object::ServerResponseAllOf;
+use WebService::Fastly::Object::Service;
+use WebService::Fastly::Object::ServiceAuthorization;
+use WebService::Fastly::Object::ServiceAuthorizationData;
+use WebService::Fastly::Object::ServiceAuthorizationDataAttributes;
+use WebService::Fastly::Object::ServiceAuthorizationResponse;
+use WebService::Fastly::Object::ServiceAuthorizationResponseData;
+use WebService::Fastly::Object::ServiceAuthorizationResponseDataAllOf;
+use WebService::Fastly::Object::ServiceAuthorizationsResponse;
+use WebService::Fastly::Object::ServiceAuthorizationsResponseAllOf;
+use WebService::Fastly::Object::ServiceCreate;
+use WebService::Fastly::Object::ServiceCreateAllOf;
+use WebService::Fastly::Object::ServiceDetail;
+use WebService::Fastly::Object::ServiceDetailAllOf;
+use WebService::Fastly::Object::ServiceIdAndVersion;
+use WebService::Fastly::Object::ServiceInvitation;
+use WebService::Fastly::Object::ServiceInvitationData;
+use WebService::Fastly::Object::ServiceInvitationDataAttributes;
+use WebService::Fastly::Object::ServiceInvitationResponse;
+use WebService::Fastly::Object::ServiceInvitationResponseAllOf;
+use WebService::Fastly::Object::ServiceInvitationResponseAllOfData;
+use WebService::Fastly::Object::ServiceListResponse;
+use WebService::Fastly::Object::ServiceListResponseAllOf;
+use WebService::Fastly::Object::ServiceResponse;
+use WebService::Fastly::Object::ServiceResponseAllOf;
+use WebService::Fastly::Object::ServiceVersionDetail;
+use WebService::Fastly::Object::ServiceVersionDetailOrNull;
+use WebService::Fastly::Object::Settings;
+use WebService::Fastly::Object::SettingsResponse;
+use WebService::Fastly::Object::Snippet;
+use WebService::Fastly::Object::SnippetResponse;
+use WebService::Fastly::Object::SnippetResponseAllOf;
+use WebService::Fastly::Object::Star;
+use WebService::Fastly::Object::StarData;
+use WebService::Fastly::Object::StarResponse;
+use WebService::Fastly::Object::StarResponseAllOf;
+use WebService::Fastly::Object::Stats;
+use WebService::Fastly::Object::Timestamps;
+use WebService::Fastly::Object::TimestampsNoDelete;
+use WebService::Fastly::Object::TlsActivation;
+use WebService::Fastly::Object::TlsActivationData;
+use WebService::Fastly::Object::TlsActivationResponse;
+use WebService::Fastly::Object::TlsActivationResponseData;
+use WebService::Fastly::Object::TlsActivationResponseDataAllOf;
+use WebService::Fastly::Object::TlsActivationsResponse;
+use WebService::Fastly::Object::TlsActivationsResponseAllOf;
+use WebService::Fastly::Object::TlsBulkCertificate;
+use WebService::Fastly::Object::TlsBulkCertificateData;
+use WebService::Fastly::Object::TlsBulkCertificateDataAttributes;
+use WebService::Fastly::Object::TlsBulkCertificateResponse;
+use WebService::Fastly::Object::TlsBulkCertificateResponseAttributes;
+use WebService::Fastly::Object::TlsBulkCertificateResponseAttributesAllOf;
+use WebService::Fastly::Object::TlsBulkCertificateResponseData;
+use WebService::Fastly::Object::TlsBulkCertificateResponseDataAllOf;
+use WebService::Fastly::Object::TlsBulkCertificatesResponse;
+use WebService::Fastly::Object::TlsBulkCertificatesResponseAllOf;
+use WebService::Fastly::Object::TlsCertificate;
+use WebService::Fastly::Object::TlsCertificateData;
+use WebService::Fastly::Object::TlsCertificateDataAttributes;
+use WebService::Fastly::Object::TlsCertificateResponse;
+use WebService::Fastly::Object::TlsCertificateResponseAttributes;
+use WebService::Fastly::Object::TlsCertificateResponseAttributesAllOf;
+use WebService::Fastly::Object::TlsCertificateResponseData;
+use WebService::Fastly::Object::TlsCertificateResponseDataAllOf;
+use WebService::Fastly::Object::TlsCertificatesResponse;
+use WebService::Fastly::Object::TlsCertificatesResponseAllOf;
+use WebService::Fastly::Object::TlsCommon;
+use WebService::Fastly::Object::TlsConfiguration;
+use WebService::Fastly::Object::TlsConfigurationData;
+use WebService::Fastly::Object::TlsConfigurationDataAttributes;
+use WebService::Fastly::Object::TlsConfigurationResponse;
+use WebService::Fastly::Object::TlsConfigurationResponseAttributes;
+use WebService::Fastly::Object::TlsConfigurationResponseAttributesAllOf;
+use WebService::Fastly::Object::TlsConfigurationResponseData;
+use WebService::Fastly::Object::TlsConfigurationResponseDataAllOf;
+use WebService::Fastly::Object::TlsConfigurationsResponse;
+use WebService::Fastly::Object::TlsConfigurationsResponseAllOf;
+use WebService::Fastly::Object::TlsDnsRecord;
+use WebService::Fastly::Object::TlsDomainData;
+use WebService::Fastly::Object::TlsDomainsResponse;
+use WebService::Fastly::Object::TlsDomainsResponseAllOf;
+use WebService::Fastly::Object::TlsPrivateKey;
+use WebService::Fastly::Object::TlsPrivateKeyData;
+use WebService::Fastly::Object::TlsPrivateKeyDataAttributes;
+use WebService::Fastly::Object::TlsPrivateKeyResponse;
+use WebService::Fastly::Object::TlsPrivateKeyResponseAttributes;
+use WebService::Fastly::Object::TlsPrivateKeyResponseAttributesAllOf;
+use WebService::Fastly::Object::TlsPrivateKeyResponseData;
+use WebService::Fastly::Object::TlsPrivateKeysResponse;
+use WebService::Fastly::Object::TlsPrivateKeysResponseAllOf;
+use WebService::Fastly::Object::TlsSubscription;
+use WebService::Fastly::Object::TlsSubscriptionData;
+use WebService::Fastly::Object::TlsSubscriptionDataAttributes;
+use WebService::Fastly::Object::TlsSubscriptionResponse;
+use WebService::Fastly::Object::TlsSubscriptionResponseAttributes;
+use WebService::Fastly::Object::TlsSubscriptionResponseAttributesAllOf;
+use WebService::Fastly::Object::TlsSubscriptionResponseData;
+use WebService::Fastly::Object::TlsSubscriptionResponseDataAllOf;
+use WebService::Fastly::Object::TlsSubscriptionsResponse;
+use WebService::Fastly::Object::TlsSubscriptionsResponseAllOf;
+use WebService::Fastly::Object::Token;
+use WebService::Fastly::Object::TokenCreatedResponse;
+use WebService::Fastly::Object::TokenCreatedResponseAllOf;
+use WebService::Fastly::Object::TokenResponse;
+use WebService::Fastly::Object::TokenResponseAllOf;
+use WebService::Fastly::Object::TypeBillingAddress;
+use WebService::Fastly::Object::TypeContact;
+use WebService::Fastly::Object::TypeCustomer;
+use WebService::Fastly::Object::TypeEvent;
+use WebService::Fastly::Object::TypeInvitation;
+use WebService::Fastly::Object::TypeResource;
+use WebService::Fastly::Object::TypeService;
+use WebService::Fastly::Object::TypeServiceAuthorization;
+use WebService::Fastly::Object::TypeServiceInvitation;
+use WebService::Fastly::Object::TypeStar;
+use WebService::Fastly::Object::TypeTlsActivation;
+use WebService::Fastly::Object::TypeTlsBulkCertificate;
+use WebService::Fastly::Object::TypeTlsCertificate;
+use WebService::Fastly::Object::TypeTlsConfiguration;
+use WebService::Fastly::Object::TypeTlsDnsRecord;
+use WebService::Fastly::Object::TypeTlsDomain;
+use WebService::Fastly::Object::TypeTlsPrivateKey;
+use WebService::Fastly::Object::TypeTlsSubscription;
+use WebService::Fastly::Object::TypeUser;
+use WebService::Fastly::Object::TypeWafActiveRule;
+use WebService::Fastly::Object::TypeWafExclusion;
+use WebService::Fastly::Object::TypeWafFirewall;
+use WebService::Fastly::Object::TypeWafFirewallVersion;
+use WebService::Fastly::Object::TypeWafRule;
+use WebService::Fastly::Object::TypeWafRuleRevision;
+use WebService::Fastly::Object::TypeWafTag;
+use WebService::Fastly::Object::UpdateBillingAddressRequest;
+use WebService::Fastly::Object::UpdateBillingAddressRequestData;
+use WebService::Fastly::Object::User;
+use WebService::Fastly::Object::UserResponse;
+use WebService::Fastly::Object::UserResponseAllOf;
+use WebService::Fastly::Object::Vcl;
+use WebService::Fastly::Object::VclDiff;
+use WebService::Fastly::Object::VclResponse;
+use WebService::Fastly::Object::Version;
+use WebService::Fastly::Object::VersionCreateResponse;
+use WebService::Fastly::Object::VersionDetail;
+use WebService::Fastly::Object::VersionResponse;
+use WebService::Fastly::Object::VersionResponseAllOf;
+use WebService::Fastly::Object::WafActiveRule;
+use WebService::Fastly::Object::WafActiveRuleCreationResponse;
+use WebService::Fastly::Object::WafActiveRuleData;
+use WebService::Fastly::Object::WafActiveRuleDataAttributes;
+use WebService::Fastly::Object::WafActiveRuleResponse;
+use WebService::Fastly::Object::WafActiveRuleResponseData;
+use WebService::Fastly::Object::WafActiveRuleResponseDataAllOf;
+use WebService::Fastly::Object::WafActiveRuleResponseDataAttributes;
+use WebService::Fastly::Object::WafActiveRuleResponseDataAttributesAllOf;
+use WebService::Fastly::Object::WafActiveRuleResponseDataRelationships;
+use WebService::Fastly::Object::WafActiveRulesResponse;
+use WebService::Fastly::Object::WafActiveRulesResponseAllOf;
+use WebService::Fastly::Object::WafExclusion;
+use WebService::Fastly::Object::WafExclusionData;
+use WebService::Fastly::Object::WafExclusionDataAttributes;
+use WebService::Fastly::Object::WafExclusionResponse;
+use WebService::Fastly::Object::WafExclusionResponseData;
+use WebService::Fastly::Object::WafExclusionResponseDataAllOf;
+use WebService::Fastly::Object::WafExclusionResponseDataAttributes;
+use WebService::Fastly::Object::WafExclusionResponseDataAttributesAllOf;
+use WebService::Fastly::Object::WafExclusionResponseDataRelationships;
+use WebService::Fastly::Object::WafExclusionsResponse;
+use WebService::Fastly::Object::WafExclusionsResponseAllOf;
+use WebService::Fastly::Object::WafFirewall;
+use WebService::Fastly::Object::WafFirewallData;
+use WebService::Fastly::Object::WafFirewallDataAttributes;
+use WebService::Fastly::Object::WafFirewallResponse;
+use WebService::Fastly::Object::WafFirewallResponseData;
+use WebService::Fastly::Object::WafFirewallResponseDataAllOf;
+use WebService::Fastly::Object::WafFirewallResponseDataAttributes;
+use WebService::Fastly::Object::WafFirewallResponseDataAttributesAllOf;
+use WebService::Fastly::Object::WafFirewallVersion;
+use WebService::Fastly::Object::WafFirewallVersionData;
+use WebService::Fastly::Object::WafFirewallVersionDataAttributes;
+use WebService::Fastly::Object::WafFirewallVersionResponse;
+use WebService::Fastly::Object::WafFirewallVersionResponseData;
+use WebService::Fastly::Object::WafFirewallVersionResponseDataAllOf;
+use WebService::Fastly::Object::WafFirewallVersionResponseDataAttributes;
+use WebService::Fastly::Object::WafFirewallVersionResponseDataAttributesAllOf;
+use WebService::Fastly::Object::WafFirewallVersionsResponse;
+use WebService::Fastly::Object::WafFirewallVersionsResponseAllOf;
+use WebService::Fastly::Object::WafFirewallsResponse;
+use WebService::Fastly::Object::WafFirewallsResponseAllOf;
+use WebService::Fastly::Object::WafRule;
+use WebService::Fastly::Object::WafRuleAttributes;
+use WebService::Fastly::Object::WafRuleResponse;
+use WebService::Fastly::Object::WafRuleResponseData;
+use WebService::Fastly::Object::WafRuleResponseDataAllOf;
+use WebService::Fastly::Object::WafRuleRevision;
+use WebService::Fastly::Object::WafRuleRevisionAttributes;
+use WebService::Fastly::Object::WafRuleRevisionOrLatest;
+use WebService::Fastly::Object::WafRuleRevisionResponse;
+use WebService::Fastly::Object::WafRuleRevisionResponseData;
+use WebService::Fastly::Object::WafRuleRevisionResponseDataAllOf;
+use WebService::Fastly::Object::WafRuleRevisionsResponse;
+use WebService::Fastly::Object::WafRuleRevisionsResponseAllOf;
+use WebService::Fastly::Object::WafRulesResponse;
+use WebService::Fastly::Object::WafRulesResponseAllOf;
+use WebService::Fastly::Object::WafTag;
+use WebService::Fastly::Object::WafTagAttributes;
+use WebService::Fastly::Object::WafTagsResponse;
+use WebService::Fastly::Object::WafTagsResponseAllOf;
+use WebService::Fastly::Object::WafTagsResponseDataItem;

 # for displaying the API response data
 use Data::Dumper;

-my $api_instance = Fastly::AclApi->new(
+my $api_instance = WebService::Fastly::AclApi->new(
     # Configure API key authorization: token
     api_key => {'Fastly-Key' => 'YOUR_API_KEY'},
     # uncomment below to setup prefix (e.g. Bearer) for API key, if needed